th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/Check1/checkpoints.md

 ## What are Checkpoints

-In order for **check1** to begin verification you must provide a starting point.
+In order for **check1** to begin verification you must provide a checkpoint.
 This starting point is called a checkpoint.

 Checkpoint data contains the message sequence number in session and the message creation timestamp,